 - Marble in the jar

 - Star of the week

 - Table of the week

 - Good behaviour and choices are celebrated in Golden assemblies.
-Children's

-names are recorded in the Golden book and their achievement is read out in

-assembly.
-The child receives golden sticker and a small prize from the Golden
+Children's names are recorded in the Golden book and their achievement is read out in assembly.
+The child receives golden sticker and a small prize from the Golden box.

-box.

-Individual positive behaviour plans
+Individual positive behaviour plans and positive handling techniques

 For some children it may be necessary to implement individualised behavioural plans and reward systems in line with the Special Educational Needs & Disabilities Policy.
+Theese will be agreed with parents wherever possible.